 - Provide the commercial description of the goods in the transit declaration.
 Declaring the commodity code is optional, but it can speed up the processing of your declaration.
 The commodity code does not, however, replace a precise description of the goods.

 - The commodity code defines, among other things, the restrictions on the goods.
 That’s why it’s important to use the right commodity code.

-- The commodity codes can be retrieved from the Taric database.
+- The commodity codes can be retrieved in the Fintaric.
 Customs can also help you.

 - If your company doesn’t have an EORI number, obtain it from Customs.

-- You can submit the transit declaration yourself or use an agent.
-You can use either the Customs Transit Declaration Service or message declarations (requires an authorisation from Customs).
-If you use message exchange, you do not have to visit a customs office.
+- You can submit the transit declaration yourself or use a representative or an agent.
+You can use either the Customs Clearance Service or message declarations (requires an authorisation from Customs).

 - The consignee is responsible for clearing the goods through customs.
 Chose the customs procedure according to the purpose of use.
 What will happen to the goods; are you re-exporting them outside the EU, will they be cleared through customs in Finland or sent back to the country of departure?
 If you pay customs duties on the goods upon import, the money will not be returned to you even if you later export the goods to Russia, for example.
 If the goods are exported out of the EU and only transported via Finland, it usually pays to transit the goods.

 - Clear the goods within the time limit that is printed on the notice of arrival.
 Goods in temporary storage have to be cleared through customs within 90 days after being placed in storage.
 The warehouse keeper may request that the customs clearance is done sooner, though.
 If the goods are transported as road traffic to the EU border and you transit them directly from the border, the transit has to take place immediately.
 If you have all information regarding the goods and everything is otherwise in order, the transit may only take a few minutes.

 - The code list contains the codes to be used in the declaration.